Audit and Accounting

 It could take between 3 to 6 months (or longer) for the FCA to complete their review and to grant approval, however, the FCA has up to 12 months to review and decide whether they should authorise the firm or not.
 More complex firms will usually take longer to obtain FCA authorisation than more straightforward firms.

 The FCA typically splits applications into three categories: straightforward, moderately complex, and complex.
 The more complex the application is, the higher the application fee is (which is non-refundable regardless of whether the application is successful or not).
-Depending on the application type, the fee would be in the region of £1,500 to £5,000.
+Depending on the application type, the fee can range from £250 to £200,000, with most firms likely to be in the region of £1000-£10000.
 This is a one-off fee that is payable prior to submitting the application, however, the firm will also have to pay the FCA an annual fee each year going forward upon authorisation.

 It is important to note that the FCA fee is not the same as the level of capital required of a firm to hold in order to be regulated.
 The level of capital required depends on the type of firm, the regulated activities it seeks to carry out, and the volume of business it will generate.